 I am always excited to meet with inspiring and successful women.
 I have had the pleasure of interviewing Katie Natrass – The photoshop expert.
-Katie works with amazing clients on global campaign like Boohoo.
-Let’s see in details the interview with a fashion Photoshop retoucher expert.
+Katie works with amazing clients on global campaigns like Boohoo.
+Let’s see in detail the interview with a fashion Photoshop retoucher expert.

 Can you give us a little background?

 My first job at 16 was working in a film processing lab, it was my Saturday job and I became hooked on looking at images every day.
 A man who had travelled around the world brought a plastic bag of 34mm film in to be developed, I came into work in my own time to work through this bag and felt like I went around the world with him.
 It was mesmerizing to see all these stunning images.

 How did your career as an image retoucher come to be?